SaaS Compliance

 Localization 7/10

-Keka positions itself as a comprehensive HR and payroll solution with a focus on compliance across all 50 states, suggesting a strong foundation for statutory adherence.
-However, explicit detailing of Tamil Nadu's 50% basic wage rule and the 48-hour F&F settlement mandate requires direct vendor verification.
+Keka presents itself as a comprehensive HR and payroll solution with a strong emphasis on compliance, including statutory reports.
+However, explicit confirmation of the 50% basic pay rule adherence and 48-hour F&F settlement is not detailed in the provided research.

 Special note for Tamil Nadu